discretize/discretize-guides/builds/revenant/power-renegade/index.md

 hidden: false
 ---

-The <Specialization name="Renegade"/> is the profession with the most support and utility among all META classes.
+The <Specialization name="Renegade"/> is one of the professions with the most support and utility.
 It provides permanent <Boon name="Alacrity"/>, half of the necessary <Boon name="Might"/> with <Skill name="Heroic Command"/>, a unique buff over 150 <Attribute name="Ferocity"/> with <Trait name="Assassins Presence"/> and if that is not enough already, the <Specialization name="Renegade"/> has also excellent CC capabilities with <Skill name="Surge of the mists"/> and <Skill name="Darkrazorsdaring"/>.

-Damage-wise the <Specialization name="Renegade"/> is on the lower end compared to the other META classes.
+Damage-wise the <Specialization name="Renegade"/> is on the lower end compared to the other damage dealing classes.
 This does not imply that the damage doesn't matter; in fact <Specialization name="Renegade"/> has a very juicy burst that makes slacking DPS players sweaty.

 Since the <Specialization name="Renegade"/> is a power-oriented build it benefits from <Item id="50082"/> and <Item name="Impact" type="Sigil"/>.